 It could be possible that your database is still in a Dirty shutdown state because the above lengthy procedure does not guarantee success.
 In spite of all recovery efforts, you still not have found the solution.
 Don’t panic, one solution is there and that is to fix this dirty shutdown issue using Kernel for Exchange Server recovery software.

-The Exchange repair software efficiently repairs the offline priv1.edb database and recovers user mailboxes.
+The software efficiently repairs the offline priv1.edb database and recovers user mailboxes.
 The recovered mailboxes are saved to a live Exchange Server or more different platforms and file formats.
-The Exchange recovery is made possible with Kernel for Exchange Server which supports MS Exchange Server 5.0, 5.5, 2000, 2003, 2007, 2010, 2013, 2016 and 2019 databases (EDB and STM files).
+The Exchange EDB file recovery is made possible with this software which supports MS Exchange Server 5.0, 5.5, 2000, 2003, 2007, 2010, 2013, 2016 and 2019 databases (EDB and STM files).

-Download and evaluate the demo version of Kernel for Exchange Server – Exchange recovery tool, which will let you experience the working features and functions of the software before purchasing the the full version.
-You can easily recover data after Dirty shutdown issue by running Kernel for Exchange Server tool.
+Download and evaluate the demo version of the – Exchange recovery tool which will let you experience the working features and functions of the software before purchasing the the full version.
+You can easily recover data after Dirty shutdown issue by running this tool.
 Let us carry out the repair process.